eshayamani/ScratchQL/README.md

 ## Future Work
 - In the future we would like to either find a server that Is able to connect to the blockly page without issues or simply eliminate the need for blockly and make this program on a different front end.
 We would additionally add some features that automatically support different databases in case inexperienced users want to access this and use it without changing the code.

+- If someone else wishes to make changes to this project, they can fork it to their own github and personalize it for their database and add any blocks they may want.
+If someone wants us to fix something in our project, they can raise an issue on our repo.

 ## Work Division
 - Sophia Guarnotta